dnulnets/purescript-openlayers/README.md

 ## Documentation

-The majority of the documentation is the already on the OpenLayers home page for javascript and in those cases where the FFI binding differs it is written in the purescript files as comments and can be generated from the repository with:
+The majority of the documentation is already on the OpenLayers home page for javascript and in those cases where the FFI binding differs it is written in the purescript files as comments and can be generated from the repository with: